Guide to Equity Financing

 Is Equity Financing Better than Debt Financing?

 Debt and equity finance are the two most common forms of financing for businesses when they need to raise funds.
 In contrast to debt financing, equity financing includes selling some of the company's stock.
-While both equity and debt financing have different advantages, most companies use a combination of the two.
+While both equity and debt financing have different advantages, most companies use a combination of the two, depending on the type of business.

-Debt financing does not provide the lender any say in the company's day-to-day operations.
+In addition to the fact that debt financing cost less, one of the considerations of debt financing is that it does not provide the lender any say in the company's day-to-day operations.
 After you've paid back the loan, your connection to the financial institution is officially over.
+It is important that you have alternative financing sources, and equity-based financing can be one of them.

 Speak To A Loan